antenehz/cs370/README.md

 CS370-Project
 Term project for Operating Systems course (CS 370, Spring 2020) consisting of a group of 4.
-Release date - 5/20/2020

 Overview:
 Our project’s objective is to develop an intelligent music player that recognizes human emotions.
 It will take an image from a camera when a sensor is triggered.
 Then, a song will play corresponding to the person's emotion/mood.
 An example of this would be if a person is smiling then the song Happy by Will Farrell will be played.
 We plan on using PyTorch to create an image classifier that recognizes different human emotions.